 She asked if I would like to visit her again at her parent’s house as her marriage to the then new Earl had broken down.
 I do not regret to say that I never replied to her.

-Regarding Emma I have no idea if she married the man in the end as I left London for Australia shortly after that episode in my life – I sincerely hope not.
+I have no idea if Emma married the man in the end, as I left London for Australia shortly after that episode in my life – I sincerely hope not.